katiaipduarte/weather-webapp/README.md

 Runs the app in the production mode.<br />
 Open [http://localhost](http://localhost) to view it in the browser.

+### `npm run docker:build`

+Creates a docker image containing the app build in production mode.<br />

+### `npm run docker:run`

+Creates a docker image containing the app build in production mode.
+After that, runs the docker image.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run lint`